claudionanni/grambo/README.md

 3. **Fallback Safety**: Unknown or undetected dialects use default patterns
 4. **Manual Override**: Use `--mariadb-version` and `--mariadb-edition` for explicit control

-**Supported Dialects:**
+**Current Status:**
-- **Default** - Universal patterns work with all Galera versions
+- **Default Dialect Only** - Currently uses universal patterns that work with all Galera versions
-- **MariaDB 10.6** - Community and Enterprise specific patterns
+- **Pattern Registry Ready** - System supports dialect-specific patterns but uses only default currently
-- **MariaDB 11.4** - Latest format patterns
+- **Future Extensions** - Framework ready for MariaDB 10.6/11.4, Percona XtraDB Cluster patterns
-- **Future**: Percona XtraDB Cluster, older versions as needed

-The dialect system ensures optimal parsing accuracy while maintaining compatibility across all Galera environments.
+The dialect system currently uses default patterns for all environments, ensuring broad compatibility while providing the foundation for version-specific optimizations.

 ### Deprecated Flags